Unity-Technologies/ml-agents/docs/Training-SAC.md

 # Training with Soft-Actor Critic

-In addition to [Proximal Policy Optimization (PPO)](Training-PPO.md), ML-Agents provides [Soft Actor-Critic](http://bair.berkeley.edu/blog/2018/12/14/sac/) to perform reinforcement learning.
+In addition to [Proximal Policy Optimization (PPO)](Training-PPO.md), ML-Agents also provides [Soft Actor-Critic](http://bair.berkeley.edu/blog/2018/12/14/sac/) to perform reinforcement learning.
-SAC uses several neural networks.
-During training, it uses two neural networks to learn the expected return of a given action when at a certain state.
-Then, a 3rd neural network learns the optimal policy that matches the probability of choosing an action to the Q function learned.

-In contrast with PPO, SAC is _off-policy_, i.e. can learn from experiences collected at any time during the past.
+In contrast with PPO, SAC is _off-policy_, which means it can learn from experiences collected at any time during the past.
 As experiences are collected, they are placed in an experience replay buffer, and randomly drawn during training.
 This makes SAC significantly more sample-efficient, often requiring 5-10 times less samples to learn